Choose between the public transportation options of South Korea – Flights, Trains, Express, and Buses!

 - Two-day KORAIL Select / Flexible Pass (121,000 won): From the starting date, choose two out of ten days to take unlimited train rides at all levels

 - Four-day KORAIL Select / Flexible Pass (193,000 won): From the date of commencement, choose four out of ten days to take unlimited train rides at all levels

 From Seoul to Busan by Public Transport – Bus

 The next option to travel to Busan from Seoul is by Express Bus or an Intercity Bus.
 Express Buses are also another preferred mode of public travel by local Koreans.
-Compared to traveling to Busan from Seoul via KTX and other trains, you can save a lot of money.
-You can also opt for a late-night bus so that you can arrive in Busan early in the morning.
+Compared to traveling to Busan from Seoul via KTX and other trains, you can save money.
+You can also opt for a late-night bus to arrive in Busan early in the morning.

 These buses run on expressways and may stop at a rest area, but they rarely make a stopover in a city other than the set destination.
 Udeung buses offer additional comfort with wider seats.

-You will arrive either in Sasang Station on Busan subway line 2 or Nopo Station on Busan Subway Line 1.
-From there, you can reach the city in about 15 minutes via subway.
+You will arrive at Sasang Station on Busan subway line 2 or Nopo Station on Busan Subway Line 1.
+From there, you can reach the city in about 15 minutes via the subway.
 You can even travel to major Busan attractions such as Gwanganli without changing the train.